deadlyvipers/dojo_rules/introduction.md

 Hello.
 My name is Chandra Das.
+My favorite Code School path, at lease so far, is GitHub.
+I'll probably go to Ruby next.